GabeScott/standard-works-vault/General Conference/2009 October - Teaching Helps Save Lives.md

 Our son treats children with life-threatening illnesses.
 When he is able to diagnose a disease properly and give the right treatment, he can save a child’s life.
 I told our missionaries that their work is also to help save lives—the spiritual lives of those they teach.

-President Joseph F. Smith said: “When [we receive] the truth [we] will be saved by it.
-[We] will not be saved merely because someone taught it to [us], but because [we] received and acted upon it” (in Conference Report, Apr.
-1902, 86; see also Teaching, No Greater Call [1999], 49; 1 Timothy 4:16).
+President Joseph F. Smith said: “When \[we receive\] the truth \[we\] will be saved by it. \[We\] will not be saved merely because someone taught it to \[us\], but because \[we\] received and acted upon it” (in Conference Report, Apr.
+1902, 86; see also *Teaching, No Greater Call* \[1999\], 49; [[1 Timothy 4.16|1 Timothy 4:16]]).

 Our son saves lives by sharing his knowledge of medicine; missionaries and teachers in the Church help save lives by sharing their knowledge of the gospel.
 When missionaries and teachers draw upon the Spirit, they teach the appropriate principle, invite their learners to live that principle, and bear witness of the promised blessings that will certainly follow.
 Elder David A. Bednar shared these three simple elements of effective teaching in a recent training meeting: (1) key doctrine, (2) invitation to action, and (3) promised blessings.

-The guide Preach My Gospel helps missionaries teach key doctrine, invite those they teach to take action, and receive promised blessings.
-The guide Teaching, No Greater Call helps parents and teachers do the same.
-It is to gospel teaching what Preach My Gospel is to missionary work.
+The guide *Preach My Gospel* helps missionaries teach key doctrine and invite those they teach to take action and receive promised blessings.
+The guide *Teaching, No Greater Call* helps parents and teachers do the same.
+It is to gospel teaching what *Preach My Gospel* is to missionary work.
 We use them to prepare to teach, and then we draw upon the Spirit as we teach.

 President Thomas S. Monson tells of a Sunday School teacher from his youth, Lucy Gertsch.
 One Sunday, partway through a lesson about selfless service, Sister Gertsch invited her students to give their class party fund to the family of one of their classmates whose mother had passed away.
-President Monson said that in giving that invitation to action, Sister Gertsch had “closed the manual and opened our eyes and our ears and our hearts to the glory of God” (“Examples of Great Teachers” [worldwide leadership training meeting, Feb.
-10, 2007], Liahona, June 2007, 76; Ensign, June 2007, 108).
+President Monson said that in giving that invitation to action, Sister Gertsch had “closed the manual and opened our eyes and our ears and our hearts to the glory of God” (“Examples of Great Teachers” \[worldwide leadership training meeting, Feb.
+10, 2007\], *Liahona,* June 2007, 76; *Ensign,* June 2007, 108).
 Sister Gertsch had clearly used the manual to prepare her lesson, but when inspiration came, she closed the manual and invited her students to live the gospel principle she was teaching.

-As President Monson has taught: “The goal of gospel teaching ... is not to ‘pour information’ into the minds of class members. ...
-The aim is to inspire the individual to think about, feel about, and then do something about living gospel principles” (in Conference Report, Oct.
-1970, 107).
+As President Monson has taught: “The goal of gospel teaching … is not to ‘pour information’ into the minds of class members. … *The aim is to inspire the individual to think about, feel about, and then do something about living gospel principles*” (in Conference Report, Oct.
+1970, 107; italics in original).

-When Moroni appeared to the Prophet Joseph, he not only taught him key doctrines of the Restoration, but he also told him that “God had a work for [him] to do” and promised him that his name would be known throughout the world (see Joseph Smith—History 1:33).
+When Moroni appeared to the Prophet Joseph, he not only taught him key doctrines of the Restoration, but he also told him that “God had a work for \[him\] to do” and promised him that his name would be known throughout the world (see [[Joseph Smith History 1.33|Joseph Smith—History 1:33]]).
 All parents and gospel teachers are messengers from God.
 Not all of us teach future prophets, as did Sister Gertsch and Moroni, but we are all teaching future leaders of the Church.
 So we teach key doctrine, invite learners to do the work God has for them, and then promise that blessings will surely come.

 I remember as a young boy feeling carefree as I walked to the church for a Primary meeting.
 When I arrived, I was surprised to see all of the parents there for a special program.
 Then it hit me.
 I had a part in this program, and I had forgotten to memorize my lines.
 When my turn came to say my part, I stood in front of my chair, but not one word came from my mouth.
 I could remember nothing.
 So I just stood there and then finally sat down and stared at the floor.